vsbuffalo/vincebuffalo-website/_posts/2013-08-08-the-mighty-named-pipe.md

 ---
 layout: post
-title: Using Names Pipes and Process Substitution in Bioinformatics
+title: Using Named Pipes and Process Substitution in Bioinformatics
 ---

-# Using Names Pipes and Process Substitution
+# Using Named Pipes and Process Substitution

 It's hard not to fall in love with Unix as a bioinformatician.
 In a [past post](http://vincebuffalo.org/2013/01/26/bioinfo-interfaces.html)